If you think leaf blowers are only useful in autumn, stop selling them short!

 Litter vacuums and most tow-behind vacuums are powerful enough to pick up large items such as aluminum cans and half-eaten corn cobs.
 Some litter vacuums are made for use on turf and grass, while others are built for hard-surface cleanup.
 Each of these types of yard vacuum is typically used for big jobs like cleaning up the grounds after a county fair, making all of them excellent choices for professionals.

 Or, if you're trying to get more exercise, choose a push lawn sweeper.
-Available in both powered and unpowered models, push lawn sweepers offer options for picking up debris not only from your grass but also from hard surfaces like your garage.
+Available in both powered and unpowered models, push lawn sweepers offer options for picking up debris not only from your grass but also from hard surfaces like your garage floor or driveway.
 Choose the model that best fits your needs.

 If you have nuts and pine cones scattered across your property, you might find that nut gatherers are better suited to cleaning them up.
 However, if leaves, pine needles, and grass clippings are cluttering up your lawn and you'd like a way to pick them up that works with your lawn mower, you can't go wrong with a sweeper.